 Who We Are

 Undersea Warriors was founded by a 20-year Navy Veteran, Karl Whiteman, call sign Junior, (pictured right), who knows first-hand the struggles related to PTSD, Major Depressive Disorder, Anxiety and a Mild Traumatic Brain Injury.
 Families, who are often forgotten about, also suffer from the invisible wounds of war.
 His wife, Patti, son, Dakota, and daughter, Kaylinn, know first-hand the suffering one goes through daily with PTSD, are intimately affected by it, which drives their own personal mission to find a cure.
 Or if a cure is not found, to significantly reduce symptoms, in-order-to create a more enjoyable life.
 It was a Discover Scuba Class that Karl went on that opened his eyes to the benefits of scuba therapy and fueled the desire to use it to heal fellow Veterans.
-This desire to heal those who serve and now suffer from PTSD is what motivated the Whiteman family to found Undersea Warriors.
+This desire to heal those who serve and now suffer from PTSD, anxiety or depression is what motivated the Whiteman family to found Undersea Warriors.